Monday, February 27, 2006

 And finally the little girl who was once 11 and terrified of telling others about Jesus, well, she can just laugh about that because how hard is it to tell others about the best friend you ever had?

 Saturday, February 25, 2006

-All week I'd been reminding myself of what I've written in this blog--about how dreading things spoils potentially-special times and days.
-I tried, instead, to anticipate that something wonderful would happen during that too-early-too-awful-thruway-drive Friday hospital visit.
-It wasn't easy.
+All week I'd reminded myself of what I've written in this blog--how dreading things spoils potentially-special times.
+I tried, instead, to anticipate that something wonderful during that too-early-too-awful-thruway-drive Friday hospital visit.

-But as we followed an adorable little elderly gentleman volunteer, we simply voiced our warmest thanks to Joy Woman and we came away feeling as though we'd just spent time with Tess from Touched By An Angel.
-Remember Della Reese's delightful angel character on that show?
-And all the rest of the morning we felt the remembered-warmth of that woman--it was something we couldn't shake, something we did not wish to shake.
+But as we followed an adorable elderly gentleman volunteer, we simply voiced our warmest thanks to Joy Woman and we came away feeling as though we'd just spent time with Tess from Touched By An Angel.

 And later, riding up and down the elevators and sitting in the child-sized chapel to kill time, I thought, "That's how I want to be--just like Joy Woman at the desk.
 But there's no way that's going to happen unless it comes from God, Himself."

 And I was okay with that.
-I can trust Him enough to eventually get me to that place because He's brought me a thousand miles farther already than where I used to live before... a million miles, actually, away from a land called Pitiful.
+I can trust Him enough to eventually get me to that place because He's brought me a thousand miles farther already than where I used to live before.

 And you know?
-I'm looking forward to the remainder of the trip because with God, you never know what kind of surprises may be waiting.
+I'm looking forward to the remainder of the trip because with God, you never know what kind of surprises He's planned for you.